Frequently Asked Questions (FAQs)

 Q. Can I send in my iPRES submission via email?

-A. All submissions must use the iPRES 2025 online submission portal.
+A. All Paper, Poster, Workshop, and Tutorial submissions must use the official iPRES 2025 online submission portal.
 To use the portal, you'll need to create an account.

 Conference Themes / Suitability of Submission Topics